-The data accumulated in the software registers by the DMS are used to calculate the ANS, AWT, AOP, board hours (BDH), and %OCC.
+The data accumulated in the software registers by the DMS switch are used to calculate the ANS, AWT, AOP, board hours (BDH), and %OCC.
 These values print in the FM and TO periodic reports and at the FADS teletypewriter (TTY).
-For complete details on the TO and FM periodic reports, refer to Chapter 8, "ACD TTY commands, queries, and reports."
+For complete details on the TO and FM periodic reports, refer to the chapter "ACD TTY commands, queries, and reports" later in this document.

-Table 4-2 defines the terms used in FM measurements.
+The following table defines the terms used in FM measurements.
 The subsequent sections of this chapter provide the formulas used to derive these measurements.

-Table 4-2Definitions of FM measurements Term Definition Average speed of answer (ANS) The number of seconds the average call waits to reach an operator.
+Term Definition Average speed of answer (ANS) The number of seconds the average call waits to reach an operator.
 Average work time (AWT) The time in seconds required to handle the average call.
 Average occupied positions (AOP) The average number of occupied positions in a fifteen- or thirty-minute period.
 Board hours (BDH) The total number of hours operators spend logged on and accumulating work volume.
 Percent occupancy (%OCC) The amount of time (expressed in a percentage) that logged-on operators are not available to handle new calls.